Sweetchuck/coverage-merger/README.md

 | 2.x                        | ^9.0                      |

-This library is user by:
+This library is used by:

 * [coverage-merger-cli]